Reasons to Treat Bipolar Disorder

-Up to 60% of people with bipolar disorder also abuse drugs or alcohol, and bipolar disorder is sometimes misdiagnosed as substance abuse.
+Nearly 60% of people with bipolar disorder also misuse drugs or alcohol, and bipolar disorder is sometimes misdiagnosed as substance use disorder.

 Symptoms to report include:

-Periods of depression when you may be very tired, have no energy, be unable to think straight, feel helpless, or have thoughts of death or suicide
+Periods of depression during which you may be very tired, lack energy, be unable to think straight, feel helpless, or have thoughts of death or suicide

-Periods of mania when you may not need sleep, talk very fast, be very restless, have unrealistic ideas, and engage in reckless behaviors
+Periods of mania during which you may not need sleep and may talk very fast, be very restless, have unrealistic ideas, and engage in reckless behaviors

-Periods of mania or depression that last for at least seven days
+Periods of mania or depression that last for at least 7 days

 Periods of mania or depression that are a major change from your normal behavior, most likely affecting your work and social life